San Antonio Medical Malpractice Attorneys

 The BMJ estimates that medical errors, on average, claim the lives of approximately 251,454 people each year in the United States.
-Compared to the leading causes of death annually in the Nation, deaths due to medical errors ranks third only behind heart disease and cancer.
+Compared to the leading causes of death annually in the United States, deaths due to medical errors ranks third only behind heart disease and cancer.
 Medical malpractice does not always result in death.
 Thousands of people survive medical errors but are often left with debilitating, life-altering conditions and illnesses that greatly impact their quality of life.
 Sadly, many of the injuries caused by medical negligence are long-lasting and sometimes permanent.

 WHAT ARE THE REQUIREMENTS FOR A MEDICAL MALPRACTICE CLAIM?